Senator Pushes Bill To Curb 'Exploitative And Addictive' Social Media Practices

 Hawley's proposal strikes at the heart of how social media companies make money.

-"Their business model is based on user engagement and time spent on the platform ...
-Certainly they're using sophisticated psychological measures like the auto-play feature and others to keep people on the platform," said Lindsay Gorman, a fellow for Emerging Technologies at the German Marshall Fund, explaining just how crucial these sorts of features are to the big tech companies.
+"Their business model is based on user engagement and time spent on the platform. ...
+Certainly they're using sophisticated psychological measures like the auto-play feature and others to keep people on the platform," said Lindsay Gorman, a fellow for emerging technologies at the German Marshall Fund, explaining just how crucial these sorts of features are to the big tech companies.

 Hawley's legislation isn't likely to pass — so far he doesn't have any co-sponsors in the Senate.
 But the openness with which this legislation has been greeted illustrates something deeper about the mood in Washington.